-You can expand, refine, or revise your search words to make your search more precise.
+You can expand, refine, or revise your search words to make your search more focused.
 Both are necessary.
 Research is a fluid, creative and elastic process.

-You can use connectors such as AND, OR, NOT, and techniques such as *-- the wildcard or truncation mark, and/or double quotes " " to refine your search.
+You can use connectors AND, OR, NOT and techniques including * (the wildcard or truncation mark), " " (double quotes) to refine your search.

-Try using the techniques above & create search statements that capture your research interests.
+Apply the strategies above & combine keywords to create search statements that best describe your topic.